developer-portal/content/tools/virt-builder/about.md

     $ sudo virsh snapshot-create-as f23vm1 snap1 "Clean F23 VM"

+NOTE: With this kind of snapshot, the original and its delta (the snapshot) are stored in a single disk image file (convenient for moving them across machines).
+The VM disk image should be of QCOW2 format.

 Revert to a specific snapshot:

     $ sudo virsh snapshot-revert f23vm1 snap1

+Cleaning up VMs and their associated storage:

+To gracefully shutdown and delete a virtual machine (including all its associated disk images):

+    $ sudo virsh stop f23vm1
+    $ sudo virsh undefine f23vm1 --remove-all-storage

+NOTE: The flag `--remove-all-storage` will delete the VM's disk image(s), so ensure you took out relevant data from your VMs.